In 1968 a young Italian, Lino Dainese, travelled to London on a Vespa. It was here that he saw the "ton up bikers" and the leathers they wore.

 Dainese further revolutionised racing boots by introducing boots that are worn under the suit, rather than outside, an innovation adopted by Valentino Rossi.

-In 1993 the Dainese Technology Centre, D-Tec®, was is created a specialist research and development technical centre, staffed by engineers, technicians and doctors to further the study of protective technology and the development of products for the market.
+In 1993 the Dainese Technology Centre, D-Tec, was created as a specialist research and development technical centre, staffed by engineers, technicians and doctors to further the study of protective technology and the development of products for the market.

 At around the same time Dainese formed their No Impact Division to bring the experience, knowledge and products to other sports such as snowboarding, skiing, mountain biking, horse riding and yachting.